enactjs/samples/sandstone/custom-skin/README.md

 How to add/remove/change colors for the custom skin application:

-In order to change add a color to the app what you need are 3 different things:
+In order to change or add a color to the app what you need are 3 different things:
 1) The name you wish to display inside the app
 2) Its value in hex
 3) The name of the css property